-All dropped classes are subject to the refund schedule.
+All dropped courses are subject to the refund schedule.
 For classes dropped:

-- prior to the second week of a term, students receive a 100% refund;
+- prior to the second week of a term, students receive 100% refund

-- in the second week of a term, students receive a 70% refund;
+- during the second week of a term, students receive 70% refund

-- in the third week of a term, students receive a 40% refund; and
+- during the third week of a term, students receive 40% refund

-- in the fourth week of a term, students receive a 20% refund.
+- during the fourth week of a term, students receive 20% refund

 Refund consideration is automatic; no special request is necessary.
 Action to process a refund cannot begin until after the end of the second week.
 It may take as many as six additional weeks for the refund to reach the student.